contentnetwork/contentcoin/README.md

         make debug-static-win32

-* The resulting executables can be found in `build/<MinGW version>/<blogcoin version>/debug/bin`
+* The resulting executables can be found in `build/<MinGW version>/<contentcoin version>/debug/bin`

 ### On FreeBSD:

 The project can be built from scratch by following instructions for Linux above.
-If you are running blogcoin in a jail you need to add the flag: `allow.sysvipc=1` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.
+If you are running contentcoin in a jail you need to add the flag: `allow.sysvipc=1` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.

 ### On OpenBSD: